ETdoFresh/Blog/content/post/import/2010/2010-02-22-first-blog-from-adobe-contribute-cs4.md

   </p>

   <p>
     Wow!
 This is a pretty cool blogging software.
 I was doing my entries in Adobe DreamWeaver, but little did I know, I had the software all along specifically for this kind of website.
-I&#8217;m going to test a picture, and see if it works well.
+I'm going to test a picture, and see if it works well.
   </p>

   <p align='center'>